- 197 Tests

 "The world as we have created it is a process of our thinking.
 It cannot be changed without changing our thinking."

-Human mind uses a heuristic approach and arrives at the most obvious conclusion, whereas one, who has mastered his thought process, has the ability to make unbiased assumptions and go further, drawing more accurate conclusions.
+The human mind uses a heuristic approach and arrives at the most obvious conclusion, whereas one, who has mastered his thought process, has the ability to make unbiased assumptions and go further, drawing more accurate conclusions.
 So, while taking a test, never take the easy route and never accept the most obvious answer.

 d) Go back to the basics now and then and reverse them